AoNoAsgard/JourneymapToVoxelmap/README.md

 create a new folder named "input" and put there the journeymap waypoints.

-then modify main.py and change the name of the world
+then edit main.py and change the name of the world

 then start the script and you'll find the voxelmap file in output